-Depending on how much strain it is placed under, hardwood is subject to natural wear and tear.
-Marks of use on the surface can also occur on hard wood and high-quality surface treatments over the long term.
+Depending on how much strain your hardwood floor is placed under, it is subject to natural wear and tear.
+Marks of use on the surface can also occur on hardwood and high-quality surface treatments over the long term.
 This is why we recommend preventative measures and regular care.

 Tips for a beautiful hardwood floor:

 - Stop dirt at the doorstep: use doormats and runners at the entrance as dirt and sand can act like sandpaper.
 We recommend removing your shoes at the entrance.

 - Avoid scratches and scrapes: Felt gliders underneath table and chair legs prevent scratches.
 For chairs with rollers, the use of a suitable chair underlay is advisable.

 - Keep the floor clean: Vacuum up dust regularly.
 Any moisture should be wiped up immediately to prevent it being absorbed by the wood.